khouloudbouchouit-ctrl/wanlp-project/README.md

 # DziriBERT Tourism Guide

 Full-stack web app for Algerian tourism text analysis:
-- Detects named entities from user text using a custom NER model.
+- Detects named entities from user text using a custom NER model
+- with algerian darija,arabizi,french,and arabic(fosha).
 - Runs sentiment analysis on the same text.
 - Enriches detected `LOC` entities with Wikidata + OpenStreetMap coordinates.
 - Displays detected locations on an interactive map with place details.